dbckr/gigachat/Readme.md

 # Todo

-- Display a "button" to jump back to bottom whenever auto-scroll is off
 - Twitch IRC sometimes fails to init/connect on startup
 - Ability to quickly open/navigate browser to a stream
 - Reload emotes
 - Handle "ACTION" (remove the word and display the message with italics)
-- Cache json/images in a db file instead of loose files (also migrate away from using eframe persistence feature to save state)
 - Poll status (Twitch, DGG)
 - Handle Twitch CLEARCHAT, CLEARMSG commands
 - Handle USERNOTICE command
-- Twitch live status does not toggle off when stream goes offline
+- Twitch live status does not always toggle off when stream goes offline

 ##